Kitware/paraviewweb/documentation/content/docs/pvw_setup.md

 ## Running ParaViewWeb

 Once you have successfully compiled ParaView (or if you have downloaded a release binary), you are ready to run ParaViewWeb.
-Both the [Quick start](/paraviewweb/docs/guides/quick_start.html) as well the [Introduction for developers](/paraviewweb/docs/guides/developer_howto.html) guides have more information about running ParaViewWeb.
+Both the [Quick start](quick_start.html) as well the [Introduction for developers](developer_howto.html) guides have more information about running ParaViewWeb.

 ## Deploying ParaViewWeb

-When it comes time to move from running ParaViewWeb server processes by hand to an automated multi-user deployment, see the [Multi-User Setup](/paraviewweb/docs/guides/multi_user_setup.html) guide for the background information on deployment.
-Also, the [Ubuntu 14.04 LTS](/paraviewweb/docs/guides/ubuntu_14_04.html) and [Amazon EC2 AMI Instance](/paraviewweb/docs/guides/paraviewweb_on_aws_ec2.html) guides have detailed information about deploying on some specific systems.
-In addition, the [Launching Examples](/paraviewweb/docs/guides/launching_examples.html) guide has some examples of deployments achievable with the [Python Launcher](/paraviewweb/docs/guides/python_launcher.html) and the [Jetty Launcher](/paraviewweb/docs/guides/jetty_session_manager.html).
+When it comes time to move from running ParaViewWeb server processes by hand to an automated multi-user deployment, see the [Multi-User Setup](multi_user_setup.html) guide for the background information on deployment.
+Also, the [Ubuntu 14.04 LTS](ubuntu_14_04.html) and [Amazon EC2 AMI Instance](paraviewweb_on_aws_ec2.html) guides have detailed information about deploying on some specific systems.
+In addition, the [Launching Examples](launching_examples.html) guide has some examples of deployments achievable with the [Python Launcher](python_launcher.html).